E-commerce

 EU product compliance

-GPSR and traceability by vertical: mandatory fields that may evolve: legal monitoring independent of the theme.
+GPSR and traceability by verticals: mandatory fields that can evolve; legal monitoring independent of the topic.

 Local after-sales service